Callie’s Story (As told by her mother Katie)

 Days later, tests and the coroner’s report confirmed that Callie had died of acute pertussis pneumonia.
 The diagnosis shocked us as we had made sure we kept Callie in the house and away from family and friends to protect her from sickness.

 Since Callie’s passing, my husband and I have welcomed three healthy babies.
 We made sure that our teenage son, family members and friends were all up-to-date with their Tdap vaccination prior to meeting each of our new babies.
 I was also relieved to know that the Tdap vaccine that I got during the third trimester of each of my pregnancies would protect my precious babies as well.
-(As a result of the upsurge in whooping cough cases in the U.S., the CDC now recommends that pregnant women receive a Tdap vaccine (adult tetanus, diphtheria and pertussis vaccine) in the third trimester of every pregnancy to protect their newborns until they can complete their own pertussis vaccination series.)
+(The CDC now recommends that pregnant women receive a Tdap vaccine (tetanus, diphtheria and pertussis vaccine) in the third trimester of every pregnancy to help protect their newborns from whooping cough.)

 I hope that sharing our story might help other parents learn about whooping cough and the importance of immunizing children, family members and pregnant women.